21CEUOS101/inventory-navigatorAPI/README.md

 # Pincode Locator API

-The Pincode Locator API is a powerful tool for finding the nearest pincode based on a given pincode.
+The Pincode Locator API is a powerful tool for finding the nearest pincode based on a given pincode, now with the added capability to calculate the distance between two pincodes.
 This can be particularly useful for tasks such as warehouse allocation, where proximity is a key factor.

 ## Table of Contents